The Tower of Druaga (TV series): Kelb

 The leader of Royal Army, Kelb leads the King's army into the Tower to eradicate the monsters and Druaga.
 While he initially looks down on Jil and the Climbers, Kelb comes to realize that the Royal Army lacks the ability to defeat Druaga and survive the dangers of the Tower.
 He was once Ahmey's mentor.
 In the end credits he is shown to be marrying Ethana.

 Ethana

-A lieutenant in the Royal Army, Ethana loyally serves Kelb; however, she is somewhat more open minded toward Jil and the Climbers and supports Jil's quest by providing him a bag of gold in hopes of recruiting more Climbers.
+A lieutenant in the Royal Army, Ethana loyally serves Kelb, but she is somewhat more open minded toward Jil and the Climbers and supports Jil's quest by providing him a bag of gold in hopes of recruiting more Climbers.
 She is shown to have survived the waterfall from the first season and continues to serve in the royal army.
 Though she appears obedient in the presence of Amina and the King's advisors, Ethana secretly has doubts concerning King Gilgamesh's condition and ability to continue ruling Uruk.
 In the end credits she is shown to be marrying Kelb.